AdrianSeguraOrtiz/GENECI/components/weighted_confidence/README.md

 ## DESCRIPTION

-This component is responsible for calculating the weighted sum of the confidence levels reported in various files based on a given distribution of weights.
+This component is responsible for calculating the weighted sum of the confidence levels reported in several files based on a given distribution of weights.

 # DOCKER